Bill Walsh: Personal life

-Bill married his college sweetheart Geri, and had 3 children; Steve, Craig and Elizabeth.
+Walsh married his college sweetheart Geri, and had 3 children, Steve, Craig and Elizabeth.

 Death

 Bill Walsh died of leukemia on July 30, 2007, at his home in Woodside, California.

 Following Walsh's death, the playing field at the former Candlestick Park was renamed "Bill Walsh Field".
 Additionally, the regular San Jose State versus Stanford football game was renamed the "Bill Walsh Legacy Game".
-Super Bowl XLII was also dedicated to Walsh's memory; at the end of the player introduction ceremonies, his son, Craig, accompanied by Ronnie Lott, Jerry Rice and Steve Young, performed the ceremonial coin toss with New York Giants captain Michael Strahan, playing his final career NFL game, calling the toss on behalf of his Giants co-captains and the New England Patriots' captains.
+Super Bowl XLII was also dedicated to Walsh's memory; at the end of the player introduction ceremonies, his son, Craig, accompanied by Ronnie Lott, Jerry Rice and Steve Young, performed the ceremonial coin toss with New York Giants captain Michael Strahan.